-- All meetings will be open to the public; - Notices and press releases will be sent to local media outlets identifying the time and location of public informational meetings and public hearings; - Materials will be kept at the Town Hall and the City of Fox Lake library for review by local residents and interested persons;
+- ♦ All meetings will be open to the public; - ♦ Notices and press releases will be sent to local media outlets identifying the time and location of public informational meetings and public hearings; - ♦ Materials will be kept at the Town Hall and the City of Fox Lake library for review by local residents and interested persons; - ♦ Information about regional meetings and the Multi-Jurisdiction Comprehensive Plan will be available on the Dodge County Planning and Development Department website.

 In addition, an address to forward written comments shall be provided in meeting notices and news releases.
-The Plan Commission and/or Town Board shall respond to written comments at public meetings.
+The Commission shall respond to written comments at public meetings.